bbauska/W3Cx-3of5/README.md

 <p align="center">
 <img src="./images/image094.webp?raw=true"
   style="width:65%"
-  alt="Snaphot of a video frame showing a cue containing the class 'myclass'.
-Browsers that support ::cue CSS should make it red." />
+  title="Snaphot of a video frame showing a cue containing the class 'myclass'.
+    Browsers that support ::cue CSS should make it red" alt="Snaphot of a video frame showing a cue containing the class 'myclass'.
-&nbsp;
+    Browsers that support ::cue CSS should make it red." /> &nbsp;
 <br/>